BlueBrain/spack/deploy/Concepts.md

 # Conceptual Deployment of Software Stacks with Spack

-These instructions were compiled in prepariation for our continuous deployment with Jenkins.
+These instructions were compiled in preparation for our continuous deployment with Jenkins.
 While the concepts presented here still hold true, the details of the implementation may have evolved over time.